giantswarm/docs/src/content/platform-overview/web-interface/organizations/access-control/index.md

 The access control user interface provides:

 - A list of roles to select from, sourced from both the organization's namespace and cluster roles.
 Each role defines a specific set of permissions for a number of resources.
 Cluster roles are marked using a 🌐 globe icon.
-In the list, it is also indicated how many users and groups are bound to each role in this organization's namespace.
+In the list, it is also indicated how many users, groups, and service accounts are bound to each role in this organization's namespace.

 - For the selected role: